MSBA Statement of Interest (“SOI”) Frequently Asked Questions

 Q: Who signs the SOI prior to submitting the document to the MSBA?

 A: The school superintendent, the local chief executive officer, and the school committee chairperson will sign the SOI (electronically) before it is submitted.
 There are detailed instructions in the SOI “Signature” tab and the SOI User Guide regarding this process.
-In some instances, the same local official may be a signatory for up to two roles.
-For example, a mayor may also be a school committee chairperson.
+In some cases, the same local official may serve as a signatory for up to two roles.
+For example, a mayor may also serve as a school committee chairperson.

 Q: Who is the Local Chief Executive Officer (CEO)?